 If you are in class for five hours, and volunteer for four to five hours, then you may not have time to participate in some of the optional activities on the same day as well.
 Remember, you also need time to eat, study and do homework, and just relax.
 During the first week, you'll be able to judge better how best to use your time.
 If you decide not to volunteer, that's OK.
 By learning as much Spanish as possible, you'll gain the ability to be a more effective volunteer in Guatemala or in your own home community in the future.

 Many students form close bonds with their host families even for the short time that they are in Guatemala.
 Our families are warm and hospitable and dedicated to making your stay enjoyable.
 You'll also get lots of practice speaking Spanish, as the families do not speak English.
 Families will often invite their students to go with them to the market, visit their work or school, or go on a family excursion.
-To place you with the most appropriate family, when you register we ask you your preferences about food, children, pets, and smoking.
+To place you with the most appropriate family, when you register we ask you your preferences about food, children, and pets.

 You will have your own private room with a bed, a chair, a desk, and a desk lamp.
 You'll be given a key to the house so you can come and go as you wish, and you'll also have a separate key to lock your room.
 We check out every house and family where our students stay, and each family signs an agreement which includes our requirements for cleanliness and purified drinking water.